eudicots/Cactus/README.md

     cactus create ~/www.mysite.com

 To start editing and previewing your site type the following.
-Cactus will start a small webserver that rebuilds your site as soon as you edit a file.
-You can stop the server with control-c.
+Then point your browser to localhost:8000 and start editing.
+Cactus will automatically rebuild your project and refresh your browser on changes.

     cd ~/www.mysite.com
     cactus serve